 - Dark Chocolate — get the good stuff HERE

 Yeah.
 Chocolate falls under the umbrella of foods good for skin health.
-While the running joke about sweets and skin problems have been a constant from as long as the confection existed, dark chocolate in moderation is very good for skin.
+While the running joke about sweets and skin problems has been a constant for as long as the confection existed, dark chocolate in moderation is very good for the skin.
 Make sure the chocolate you eat (in moderation) has 70-90% cacao to get the full advantages.

 Food as Moisturizers?